a bit about me…

 Hey!
 I’m Shan, thanks for stopping by.
 This blog is about My Food Religion, making healthy meals that taste delicious!
 Healthy does NOT have to equal bland.
 I love to cook nutritious, wholesome food that is preservative, additive and artificial everything free.
 I prefer to use ingredients that are as close to their natural state as possible and have been through minimal processing.
 I am not vegan, vegetarian, paleo, gluten-free, dairy-free, fat-free, carb-free or any other food “denomination” in its entirety.
 I take what I like from different food approaches and recipes and adapt it to suit what make me feel good.

-So who am I?
 I’m a mum, a foodie and a coffee & bacon addict.
-In terms of my qualifications in food, I have none apart from the fact that I love to cook it and eat it!
+I have a background in science and animal health & have done a wellness coaching course.
 I have done my certificate IV in Fitness, taught boxing classes and the occasional bootcamp.
-I have done a lot of research into nutrition and various ‘food religions’ and love to learn about food, how our body’s process it and respond to it.
+I am constantly researching into nutrition and various ‘food religions’ and love to learn about food, how our body’s process it and respond to it.
 I have a huge passion for gut health & cannot get ENOUGH of learning all about the gut microbiome and how it affects so many aspects of our body!

 Disclaimer- The Information presented on myfoodreligion.com along with Facebook, Pinterest and other social sites is for educational and informational purposes only.
 None of the information presented on myfoodreligion.com is intended to treat, diagnose or treat any medical or nutritional illness.
 Nor is it intended to provide nutritional or medical advice.
 If you are unsure about anything you have read please see your health care professional.
 If you are unsure if any of the recipes or foods presented are right for you please see your health care practitioner.